llxxbb/Nature/doc/EN/help/relation.md

 **Note**: If last_xxx is not satisfied, an `EnvError` will be generated and try it again later.

 **Note**: Although both `context` and `sys_context` are KV types, when used as process selection conditions, Nature only handles the "K" but not the "V".
 This is considered for easy design.
 The form of "V" is determined by the business, it may be a URL,  "a|b|c" or a json, so it is not standardized.
-Nature also does not want to regulate this, which may limit business flexibility and reduce processing performance.
-But the "K" is very standardized, just a label, which is very convenient for Nature to process.
+Nature also does not want to regulate this, which may limit business flexibility and reduce processing performance, but the "K" is very standardized, just a label, which is very convenient for Nature to process.
 Of course, there are problems with this approach.
 When `context` and `sys_context` are used as process choices, they lose the meaning of KV.
 For example: choosing different processing procedures according to gender:

 - Wrong way：